letoram/cat9/README.md

 set LASH\_SHELL=cat9 and cat9.lua will be tried immediately instead of default.lua

-Mouse gestures and rendering can be tuned by editing the config table at the beginning of the cat9 script file.
+UI behaviour, gesture response and keybindings can be inspected and changed in the default.lua file of the config subdirectory.

 Use
 ===